paristechprofile/Fresh/README.md

 Your app should have 3 out of the 5 following options:

 Requirement met - User Login Make sure you have authentication and authorization.
-Requirement met - AJAX Use AJAX to communicate with the server without reloading the page when appropriate.
+AJAX Use AJAX to communicate with the server without reloading the page when appropriate.
-External APIs Use a third-party API back-end package to integrate third-party data into your app.
+Requirement met - External APIs Use a third-party API back-end package to integrate third-party data into your app.
-JavaScript & jQuery: Add dynamic client-side behavior with event-driven functionality.
+Requirement met - JavaScript & jQuery: Add dynamic client-side behavior with event-driven functionality.
 User-Friendly URLs: Make pretty URLs that don't expose database IDs.

 ## Endpoints
 - API Endpoints
 1. '/'
   Home Page